frederic-perez/AmE-dictionary/data/idioms.md

 __pitch a fit__ To become very or unreasonably angry or upset; to have an outburst of rage, frustration, or ill temper. _My mom’s going to pitch a fit when she sees what happened to the car!_ _I was so embarrassed when Danny started pitching a fit in the grocery store._
 __pitch in__ :dart:
 __pitch/throw (someone) a curve ball__ _slang_ __1__ To mislead; deceive. __2__ To cause to be surprised, especially unpleasantly so.
-__pizzazz__ :two: Dazzling, flamboyant style, energy, or vitality.
+__pizzazz__ :three: Dazzling, flamboyant style, energy, or vitality.
 Punch; glitter and excitement.
 Energy; power. _Your performance was a little bit dull, truthfully.
 It was technically sound, but it needed more pizzazz.__Listen to the way she put pizzazz into that song!_
 __place an order__
 __place your bets__
 __plain and simple__ :two::hammer::astonished: _This was our mistake, plain and simple._